mnkrcc/ticket-bot/README.md

-# discordjs-bot-template
+# ticket-bot

-A simple discord bot template using discord.js.
+The main ticket/support bot used in the Moniker discord server.

 ## Installation